json-schema-org/website/pages/blog/posts/understanding-lexical-dynamic-scopes.md

 Consider a variation of the previous example, where this time the anchor is within a subschema of a different schema resource.
-The lexical scope of the destination schema drastically changes as it hits its schema resource barrier, where as the dynamic scope of the destination schema remains the same:
+The lexical scope of the destination schema drastically changes as it hits its schema resource barrier, whereas the dynamic scope of the destination schema remains the same:

 ![Comparison of lexical scope and dynamic scope through schema resources](/img/posts/2024/understanding-lexical-dynamic-scopes/references-dynamic-resource.webp)